pascallanger/DIY-Multiprotocol-TX-Module/docs/Compiling_STM32.md

 1. Install first maple USB driver by running the batch file found in Arduino STM32 package folder "..\hardware\Arduino_STM32\drivers\win\install_drivers.bat"
 1. Download the free STM32 flash loader demonstrator from [ST.com](http://www.st.com/en/development-tools/flasher-stm32.html) and using a USB-TTL device (like FTDI cable) flash the STM32duino bootloader available from Roger Clark's great STM32 site [here](https://github.com/rogerclarkmelbourne/STM32duino-bootloader/tree/master/STM32F1/binaries) .Use bootloader **generic_boot20_pa1.bin**
 1. Open Arduino IDE,browse to multiprotocol folder,load the sketch multiprotocol.ino.
-1. In Arduino IDE under "Upload method" select **STM32duino**-bootloader.Wait until upload is complete.
+1. In Arduino IDE under "Upload method" select **STM32duino**-bootloader.Click upload ,wait until upload is complete.

 Notes:
 - When you use multiSTM32_USB for the first time,the USB drivers are not recognized and port is not open/recognized(arduino IDE port selection is grey/unavailable).
 After this first time use, any subsequent update of the program, you'll have to select the correct serial port and  upload sketches normally in Arduino using USB port.